uhbur8-lgtm/fully-unlocked-Private-Unleashed-2.0-FlipperZero-Firmware/README.md

 ### Final Step
 After all files are properly placed on the SD card:

-1. Download `firmware.dfu` to your Flipper Zero device
+1. Download `firmware_bypass.dfu` to your Flipper Zero device
 2. This file should be installed last, after all other files are in place

 ---